Lemon Crinkle Cookies

 Intuit Mailchimp

 Craving more delicious recipes?
-Stay in touch with me through social media on FacebookPinterest, Twitter and Instagram for all of the latest updates!
+Stay in touch with me through social media on FacebookPinterest, and Instagram for all of the latest updates!

 INGREDIENTS

-For this yummy lemon crinkle cookie recipe all you need are these ingredients:
+For this yummy lemon crinkle cookie recipe, all you need are these ingredients:

-• Caster or granulated white sugar
+• Caster or granulated white sugar – adds sweetness to the tart lemon flavour and structure.

-It might seem a bit weird, but it actually has the incredible ability to enhance sweetness, suppress bitterness, and elevate the flavour of all the ingredients, making your biscuits taste even better.
+• Salt – I highly recommend adding a good pinch of fine salt to your biscuit dough.
+It might seem a bit weird, but it has the incredible ability to enhance sweetness, suppress bitterness, and elevate the flavour of all the ingredients, making your biscuits taste even better.
 It’s pretty crazy, the sodium in the salt sends signals to move glucose into your tongue’s sweet taste receptors, making the sweetness really pop.
 So, don’t be afraid to sprinkle a little salt – it’ll take your biscuits to the next level!
+I recommend Maldon Sea salt flakes or Cornish sea salt, but any good quality sea salt is fine.

 WHAT VARIATIONS CAN I MAKE?

-This lemon crinkle cookie recipe is very versatile and you can have fun trying different flavour twists!
+This lemon crinkle cookie recipe is very versatile, and you can have fun trying different flavour twists!

 Here are a few suggestions:

 • Amaretto cookies: Add 1/2-1 tsp almond extract with the oil.
-Removing the lemon juice, zest and turmeric.
+Removing the lemon juice, zest, and turmeric.

 NUTRITION

-Nutrition information can vary for a recipe based on factors such as precision of measurements, brands, ingredient freshness, or the source of nutrition data.
+I have provided some nutrition information as a guide.
+However, the data can vary for a recipe based on many factors such as precision of measurements, ingredients, or the source of nutrition data.

-I strive to keep the information as accurate as possible but make no warranties regarding its accuracy.
+I make every effort to keep the information as accurate as possible but make no warranties regarding its accuracy.

-I encourage you to make your own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.
+I encourage you to make your own calculations based on the actual ingredients you use in your recipe.

 STORAGE AND FREEZING